-Paper Option #1 – Have students create a vocabulary card for each word.
+Paper Option #1 – Students create a vocabulary card for each word.

-Digital Option #2 – The vocabulary practice pages in Google Slides has a box on the left sides of the pages for students to type definitions.
+Digital Option #2 – The vocabulary practice pages in Google Slides have a box on the left sides of the pages for students to type definitions.

-Finally student complete a practice exercise found in the vocabulary booklet or the digital option found in Google Slides.
+Finally, students complete a practice exercise found in the vocabulary booklet.
+A digital option is found in Google Slides.